HelloBrandi/HelloBrandi/README.md

 - 👋 Hi, I’m @helloBrandi
-- 👀 I’m interested in art and drawing,computers,and video games!
+- 👀 I’m interested in art and drawing, computers, and video games!
-- 🌱 I’m currently learning HTML, CSS, and JavaScript using The Odin Project's awesome curriculm.
+- 🌱 I’m currently learning HTML, CSS, and JavaScript using The Odin Project's awesome curriculum.
 - 💞️ I’m looking to collaborate on any project where I can learn from others!
 - 📫 How to reach me email or this website!